 Minex SARL retained a 3% NSR on all ore mined from the property.
-Roscan has the right to purchase twothirds of the NSR (equivalent to a 2% NSR) for US\$1,000,000.
+Roscan has the right to purchase two-thirds of the NSR (equivalent to a 2% NSR) for US\$1,000,000.

-6) Mankouke West Option Agreement - Option exercised, and transfer or permit is pending
+6) Mankouke West Option Agreement - Option exercised, and transfer of permit is pending